-Residents who experience a qualifying life event, such as a marriage, divorce, the birth of a child, a move or lost health insurance, may be eligible to buy or change coverage outside the open enrollment period.
+Open enrollment starts Nov.
+1, 2023, for 2024 health insurance coverage.
+Residents who experience a qualifying life event, such as a marriage, divorce, the birth of a child, a move or lost health insurance, may be eligible to buy or change coverage outside of open enrollment during a special enrollment period.

 Most Americans with a marketplace plan can save an average of about $800 per year, according to the federal government.
 HealthSource RI has detailed what the American Rescue Plan means for Rhode Islanders.